General

 What happens once I receive a doctor’s order for therapy?

 Once you receive a physician’s order for therapy services, call the office at Rehabilitation Associates, Inc. that is most convenient for you in order to set up an appointment (see Contact tab).
 We will ask you some basic questions and get your insurance information.
 We will then call your insurance company to check your benefits.
 This process usually takes one to two business days.
 We will call you to set up your appointment.
-In addition to regular hours, we also offer early morning, evening, and Saturday appointments at many of our locations to accommodate busy schedules.
+In addition to regular hours, we also offer early morning and evening appointments at many of our locations to accommodate busy schedules.

 We do see our clients promptly at their scheduled times.
 Therefore, for your first appointment it is very important that you arrive at least 15 minutes before your evaluation time so that you can fill out the necessary paperwork.
 It is also important to bring with you:

-• Your physician’s order if your doctor did not already fax it to us
+- Your physician’s order if your doctor did not already fax it to us

-• Your insurance card
+- Your insurance card

-• A medication list with all prescribed and over-the-counter medicines you are taking, along with vitamins, supplements, or herbs you are using.
+- A medication list with all prescribed and over-the-counter medicines you are taking, along with vitamins, supplements, or herbs you are using.

-• Your co-payment (if applicable).
+- Your co-payment (if applicable).

 Bring or wear loose, comfortable clothing.
 If you are being seen for a leg, hip, or back problem, please bring a pair of shorts or sweat pants.
 If your injury was a result of a motor vehicle accident, please bring your motor vehicle insurance company declaration page.
 You can download and complete the forms you will need by going to our ‘Patient Portal’ tab on our website.